4.5 Reviewed by SusanRating:

 One of the biggest challenges in eating healthier is the time involved in cutting, chopping and cooking fresh.
 Any appliance that saves you time gives you a helping hand.
 It won’t be quite so tempting to opt for something that’s faster but far less healthy!

 The Cuisinart DLC-10SY is a medium capacity food processor that includes the most commonly used blades and discs.
 It meets the needs of most average users, and it does a good job on a nice variety of foods.
 Owners praise it for being powerful yet quiet to operate, as well as easy to clean.
-To date it has earned a very good overall rating for being a good quality machine that is very reasonably priced.(Back to Top)
+Over the years it has earned, and still maintains, a high overall rating for being a good quality machine that is very reasonably priced.(Back to Top)